hezion15272/alx-system_engineering-devops/0x02-shell_redirections/README.md

 file 20-hiago create a script that removes all letters c and C from input

 file 21-reverse writes a script that reverse its input

+file 22-users_and_homes creates a script that displays all user and their home directories, sorted by users